Updated by Bobby

 This topic, while frustratingly vague, can often be made really simple by seeing what kind of rack systems other guitar players have been able to successfully build and set up.

-Share what you know so everyone else can benefit.
+Share what you know and others will benefit.

 - Guitar.com/Rigs.
 A well-stocked archive of professional guitar player rigs that provide in-depth graphics and details that cover plenty of rack systems.